ggould3/SupplyRun/README.md

 NavigationActivity.java is the launcher activity with RunFragment.java being the first loaded fragment.

+These files can be found along the path SupplyRun/app/src/main/java/com/example/ggould/supplyrun/navDrawerFragments/

 I apoligize for the lack of comments, I usually save those for the end since I frequently rework activity oprations and it all makes sense in my head.